software-mansion/react-native-reanimated/.github/ISSUE_TEMPLATE/-question-v2.md

 ## Code

 <!--
-Use [snack](https://snack.expo.io/) if you can or paste code in block.
+Paste code in block if you have problem using Reanimated v2.

 ```js
 // code goes here